Trump declares victory over ‘Deep State’ as court tosses challenge over his businesses

 CUOMO SIGNS BILL ALLOWING CONGRESS TO GET TRUMP TAX RETURNS

+"We are pleased that the Fourth Circuit unanimously decided to dismiss this extraordinarily flawed case," Justice Department spokesperson Kelly Laco said in a statement.
+"The court correctly determined that the plaintiffs improperly asked the courts to exceed their constitutional role by reviewing the President’s compliance with the Emoluments Clauses.”

-Trump’s legal team celebrated the outcome as “a complete victory” in a statement from attorney Jay Sekulow.
+Trump’s personal attorney Jay Sekulow celebrated the outcome as “a complete victory.”

-“The decision states that there was no legal standing to bring this lawsuit in the first place,” Sekulow said.
+“The decision states that there was no legal standing to bring this lawsuit in the first place,” Sekulow said in a statement.
 “This latest effort at Presidential harassment has been dismissed with.”

 D.C.
 Attorney General Karl Racine and Maryland Attorney General Brian Frosh said in a joint statement that they "will continue to pursue our legal options," and that they believe the Fourth Circuit got it wrong.